Latest Standings Released For The 2022 BroadwayWorld Off-Broadway Awards

 Best Scenic Design (Off-Off Broadway)

-Gregg Bellón - SHUT UP, Emily Dickinson - Abrons Arts Center 7%
+Gregg Bellón - SHUT UP, EMILY DICKINSON - Abrons Arts Center 9%

 Vitaly Umansky - THE SINGING WINDMILLS - Theatre 71 6%